Frijol/climate-change/GLOSSARY.md

 ## GHG
 greenhouse gas

+## ghost fishing
+fishing gear abandoned in the ocean continues to catch and kill fish [Hawken, 160][Hawken]

 ## Gibrat ratio
 the length of a tidal barrage in meters compared to its output in kWh/year.
 An economic term where a smaller ratio implies a preferable cost ratio [Klossner, 36][Klossner]